Large Model Accuracy Optimization Guide

 Generalized Processes for Accuracy Positioning

 Quickly troubleshoot the problem by using the Accuracy Problems Location CheckList section.
-If the accuracy problem still exists after completing the CheckList and there is no obvious direction, you can narrow down the scope of the problem by using the accuracy location generic process in this section.
+If the accuracy problem still exists after completing the CheckList and there is no obvious direction, you can narrow down the scope of the problem by using the accuracy location generic process in this section for further troubleshooting.
 The current generalized process is mainly for benchmarked scenarios, and the following section will take the scenario of comparing the accuracy of GPU+PyTorch and Ascend+MindSpore as an example to introduce the accuracy localization process.

 There are two main ideas for problem positioning: